tarantool/doc/doc/book/box/atomic/txn_mode_mvcc.rst

 Transaction manager
 -------------------

-The transaction manager is designed to isolate parallel transactions and provides a *serializable*
+The transaction manager is designed to isolate concurrent transactions and provides a *serializable*
 `transaction isolation level <https://en.wikipedia.org/wiki/Isolation_(database_systems)#Isolation_levels>`_.
 It consists of two parts: